 Unit configurations: Furniture in dining locations has been arranged to promote physical distancing.
 In addition, foot traffic patterns may be changed.

 Protective shields: Protective shields have been installed at serving stations and registers.

 Enhanced cleaning: Several hand sanitizer stations are available and enhanced cleaning and hygiene protocols are being incorporated.

-Face masks: Face masks will be worn by all employees and customers except when eating.
+Face masks: Face masks must be worn by all employees and customers except when eating.